 We also turn other people’s words into cages.
 Something they have said to us that sticks with us and colors our decisions, or maybe even our indecision.

 We build cages of political ideology, unable to see the other side.
-Cages of religious dogma or even scientific data.
+Cages of religious dogma, or even scientific data.
 We turn our bodies into cages, trapping ourselves with excessive weight, or becoming obsessed with being physically fit and having a perfect body.

 The silkworm’s eating started out as a healthy thing.
 She needed it to survive.
 But somewhere along the way it became excessive, unhealthy, and it was no longer serving her in a positive way.
 I don’t think she had bad intentions.
 I don’t think it was her intention to get so fat she couldn’t move.

 Her intention was probably to simply survive.
-Once she was in this pattern though, she couldn’t see past it.
+Once she was in this unhealthy pattern though, she couldn’t see past it.
 She didn’t realize that her behavior was conflicting with her intention.
 Only after she was caged for quite some time, and she awoke, could she realize.

-And the transformation was easy for the silkworm.
+The transformation was easy for the silkworm.
 As soon as she knew better, she had wings.

 Is it helping me move forward on my path, or is it holding me back?
 Is it positive and productive?
 Or does it conflict with my real intentions?

 Tonight, as I get ready to teach this first class, I find myself in a cage made of the words “I don’t know if I can do this”.
 But those words are not serving me at all, because they conflict with my intention.
 And my intention tonight is to share something that I love with all of you, to be present and positive, to learn from the experience, and to enjoy this part of my journey.

 So tonight, I break out of that cage.
 I have already started to chew my way through.